-On or about March 1st of every year an offical Admissions Committee Meeting will be scheduled.
-At this time applicants with the top eight (8) Application Review Report scores will be selected for admission up to a total enrollment of 8 students (program capacity).
-The Program also selects up to fine (5) alternate applicants.
+On or about March 1st of every year an official Admissions Committee meeting is held.
+At this time applicants with the highest scores on the Application Review Report scores will be selected for admission up to a total enrollment of 8 students (program capacity).
+The Program also selects up to five (5) alternate applicants.

-An extension of the application deadline is at the sole discretion of Program Administration in consultation with the Director of the School of Nursing and Allied Health.
+An extension of the application deadline is at the sole discretion of Program Administration.

 The St. Francis Medical Center School of Radiologic Technology admits students of any race, religion, color, creed, ancestry, national origin, sex, age, veteran's status, marital status, affectional or sexual orientation or perference, family status or disability to all rights, privileges, programs and activities generally accorded or made available to students at the School.
 It does not discriminate on the bases of race, religion, color, creed, ancestry, national origin, sex, age, veteran's status, marital status, affectional or sexual orientation or preference, family status or disability in the administration of its educational policies, admissions policies, scholarship or loan programs, or other School administered programs.

-Test of Essential Academic Skills (TEAS V for Allied Health) is administered at St. Francis Medical Center for all School of Radiologic Technology applicants.
-The TEAS V for Allied Health may be taken up to two (2) times in an admission cycle with a minimum of a month lapse between each testing date.
+Test of Essential Academic Skills (TEAS) is administered at St. Francis Medical Center for all School of Radiologic Technology applicants.
+The TEAS exam may be taken up to two (2) times in an admission cycle with a recommended minimum of a month lapse between each testing date.
 All applicants MUST register in advance for the entrance exam.
-There is a $80.00 fee to take the exam.
+There is a $90.00 fee to take the exam.

 To register, applicants must go online to www.atitesting.com

 - Select "Online Store"

 - Select "TEAS" exam from the left menu

 - Select "Trenton, NJ and our School Name"

 - Select your preferred testing date

 - Complete registration and print the confirmation page for your records